awslabs/ec2-spot-workshops/content/rendering-with-batch/rendering_pipeline.md

 ### Gathering a Blender file

-We will use a Blender file from [BlendSwap](https://blendswap.com/categories).
-In that web page, Blender-powered 3D artists can share, exchange, collaborate, and learn from other artists in the community.
-We will work with [the same file](https://blendswap.com/blend/28661) that was rendered to generate the animation that you've seen in the landing page.
+We will use a Blender file from [BlendSwap](https://blendswap.com/categories). **BlenderSwap** is a site where Blender-powered 3D artists can share, exchange, collaborate, and learn from other artists.
+We will work with [the same file](https://blendswap.com/blend/28661) that was used to create the animation in the landing page.
 That file was created by [Prokster](https://blendswap.com/profile/1012752) and is licensed under [Creative Commons 0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 If you want to use a different one, feel free to do so!
 Just take into account the following:

 - The file must be configured to render the frames as .png files.
 - The file must be named **blendfile.blend**.